optionalemon/space-scraper/README.txt

+Context
+You are aboard a spaceship traveling through space when it gets struck by a meteor shower.
+To access the control room and regain control of the ship, you must clear a certain number of meteors on the base floor to unlock the door.
+Once the door is open, you can head to the control room to take command of the spaceship once more.

 How to Play Our Game

-Context: User is in a spaceship traveling through space, but the spaceship been hit by a meteor shower.
-User need to clear the meteors inside the ship.

-Control Details
+You will pass the game upon shooting 10 meteors and enter the control room upstairs.

 To grab the bullet:
 To fire the bullet:
 To teleport:

 Downloaded packages or objects used
 1. Sci-Fi Styled Modular Pack https://assetstore.unity.com/packages/3d/environments/sci-fi/sci-fi-styled-modular-pack-82913
 - Used Prefabs inside to build spaceship and the details